thunderbird89/esf/stories/story-knock-knock.md

 Major Ellie Morse rolled her Talon onto a target, fired, watched it die, and immediately acquired another.
 Her wingman splashed two more in quick succession.
 The American squadron was moving through the Ryzak formation like sharks through a school of fish.

 > "Viper-Three, splash three and four.
-These guys are slow—they can't track us."
+These guys are slow - they can't track us."

 > "Stay focused," Morse replied.
 "Don't get cocky.
 There are still a lot of them."